By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 • initial applications

-• reconsideration strategy
+• reconsideration strategy after a denial

 • evidence development